collegiumv/cv_doc_new/docs/cvos/office.md

 ## WPS Office

 WPS Office is visually quite similar to MS office and so users of MS Office should have no trouble using this suite.
 WPS Office includes programs for text documents, spreadsheets, and slide-show style presentations.
-These programs can be found in the applications menu under the catagory 'Office.'
+These programs can be found in the applications menu under the category 'Office.'
 WPS Office works well with MS Office formats.
-You are still encouraged to veryify formatting on important documents and when possible render your final document to a PDF to ensure no elements shift around.
+You are still encouraged to verify formatting on important documents and when possible render your final document to a PDF to ensure no elements shift around.
 WPS Office is offered as-is.

-### Apppearence
+### Appearance

-The programs have the following appearence:
+The programs have the following appearance:

 ![WPS Writer](/img/cvos-office-wps_writer.png)